How to search for multiple messengers -- a general framework beyond two messengers: Use cases -- Example: a joint gravitational wave -- high-energy neutrino -- short gamma-ray burst event search

 \subsection{Source parameter distributions}

 Finally, we explain the required distributions for source parameters.
 First, we write the complete distribution.
 The sources are distributed such that the event rate is uniform in the comoving spacetime.
 There can be many different models for the emission energies.
 Here we provide only a naive example.
 We assume log uniform distributions for GW, neutrino, and GRB emission energies \citep{PhysRevD.100.083017}.
-We take the limits of neutrino and GRB emissions to be $10^{49}-10^{52}$ ergs \citep{Veske_2020,Aartsen_2020,Berger_2014} and GW limits to be between $0.1-10$ $M_{\odot}c^2$ (assuming $\sim 5\%$ of the mass is emitted in a merger \citep{Abbott_2019}).
+We take the limits of neutrino and GRB emissions to be $10^{47}-10^{52}$ erg \citep{Veske_2020,Aartsen_2020,Berger_2014,Abbott_2017_2} and GW limits to be between $0.1-10$ $M_{\odot}c^2$ (assuming $\sim 5\%$ of the mass is emitted in a merger \citep{Abbott_2019}).
 The event time is distributed uniformly in the observation time.
+GRBs have chaotic forms, therefore the peak flux to total fluence ratio cannot be modeled well.
+Simply $P(\kappa_\gamma)$ can be taken as the reciprocal distribution of the durations.

 $N_r$ is the normalization constant for $r_s$. $z(r_s)$ is the redshift and the factor $(1+z(r_s))^4$ in the denominator accounts for the dilution of sources in space and the time dilation due to Hubble expansion.